treddl/DTCRforIR_backend/README.md

 The concept was evaluated in an extensive **user study**.
 The results of the user study are presented in the [userStudy repository](https://github.com/DigitalTwinSocCyberrange/userStudy).

+## Conceptual overview of the cyber range design
+The cyber range consists for four main building blocks: a **Virutal Filling Plant**, a **SIEM-based SOC**, **Learning Management System (LMS)**, and a **REST-API**.

 ## Architecture of the prototype
+The cyber range is contained within a Ubuntu-based Virtual Machine.

+Two of the building blocks are realized through a micro-service architecture based on **Docker Containers**:

+- The **Virutal Filling Plant**, in turn, consists of three components contained in one Docker container:
-- The **Virtual Environment** consists of the simulation component of a [Digital Twin](./src) which is tailored to the needs of the cyber range scenario.
+    - a simulation of a [Digital Twin](./src) which is tailored to the needs of the cyber range scenario.
 It is implemented with [MiniCPS](https://github.com/scy-phy/minicps), an academic framework for simulating cyber-physical systems which builds upon [Mininet](http://mininet.org).
-The simulated attacks are performed with [Ettercap](https://www.ettercap-project.org/) and [hping](http://www.hping.org/).
-The firewall functionalities are implemented with [Scapy](https://scapy.net/).
+    - simulated attacks based on two common tools used for cyberattacks: [Ettercap](https://www.ettercap-project.org/) and [hping](http://www.hping.org/).
+    - an Intrusion Dectection System (IDS) implemented with [Scapy](https://scapy.net/).
-- The **SIEM** system is realized with [Dsiem](https://www.dsiem.org/), which builds upon [Filebeat, Elasticsearch, Logstash and Kibana](https://www.elastic.co/).
+- The **SIEM-based SOC** system is realized with [Dsiem](https://www.dsiem.org/), which builds upon [Filebeat, Elasticsearch, Logstash and Kibana](https://www.elastic.co/). and comprises five Docker containers.

-The Digital Twin Simulation and the SIEM system of the prototype are based on a microservice architecture realized with **Docker Containers**.
+The remaining two building blocks run directly on the Ubuntu-based Virtual Machine.

 - The **Learning Management System (LMS)** is implemented with the JavaScript Framework [Vue.js](https://vuejs.org/).
 The respective source code is stored in the [frontendCyberrange](https://github.com/DigitalTwinSocCyberrange/frontendCyberrange) repository of the project.
 - A **[REST-API]((https://github.com/DigitalTwinSocCyberrange/DigitalTwinCyberrange/tree/main/src/pyrest))** implemented with [Flask](https://flask.palletsprojects.com/en/1.1.x/) connects the LMS, the Digital Twin and the SIEM-System